dgaydukov/cert-ocpjp11/files/ocpjp11.md

 5
 ```
 This is unlimited queue, with array increasing in size, once we reach full capacity
+Not best solution, cause if we offer/poll million times, array would be growing over time
 ```java
 public class App{
     public static void main(String[] args) {